Fishing Links with Dynamite blue

 CRM websites ranking and links

-So we should all just focus on building link volume right?
+So we should all just focus on building link volume, right?

 Absolutely not.

-Us SEOs use tools like Ahrefs to figure out the link gap between different pages, and assume that achieving the link gap will lead to success.
+The main reason: we end up going after a higher volume of mid-range links, and don't reap the incredible rewards that high authority links can provide.
+SEOs use tools like Ahrefs to figure out the link gap between different pages, and assume that achieving the link gap will lead to success.

-So yes, use a link gap strategy to cherry pick the best links that your competitors have, but don’t get overly obsessed with link volume alone.
+Link quantity is important, but getting caught up on quantity clouds your judgement when it comes to quality.
+So yes, use a link gap strategy to cherry pick the best links that your competitors have, but don't get overly obsessed with link volume alone.

-How To Land High Authority Links
+How to Get High Authority Backlinks

 Landing real high authority links is incredibly difficult, which is why legitimate link building agencies will charge high fees for the service.